fbpx

 Career Service

-- TU Dresden’s Career Service bridges the gap between academics and professional life by offering:
+1. Career Service of TU Dresden closes the gap between studies and professional life providing:

 Health and Wellness Support

-- The Writing Center offers help with academic writing, term papers, theses and any other type of work.
-It also facilitates the task of teaching writing skills to the lecturers.
+1. The Writing Centre provides assistance with academic writing, term papers, these and other work.
+It also simplifies the lecturers’ work of teaching writing skills.

-- Certified as a family-friendly university, TU Dresden offers:
+2. As a certified family-friendly university, TU Dresden provides:

 International Office

-- Gives information on such exchange program as ERASMUS and scholarships for foreign studies as well.
+2. Provides details on exchange programs such as ERASMUS and scholarships for studies abroad, too.

 Student Life at Technische Universität Dresden